sapoudel/USA300GWASPUB/README.md

 The contents are divided into 4 main folder:

-data: contains all the interim and processed data from the paper.
+* **data**: contains all the interim and processed data from the paper.
 Large data such as genome sequences, fastq files are not included.

-figures: figures in the paper.
+* **figures**: figures in the paper.
 Note: the final figures in the paper may have been altered for clarity and aesthetics.

-notebooks: jupyter notebooks containing all code used to run the analysis and generate most of the figures.
+* **notebooks**: jupyter notebooks containing all code used to run the analysis and generate most of the figures.

-tables: subset of the data that are specifically mentioned in the paper or are provided for convenience.
+* **tables**: subset of the data that are specifically mentioned in the paper or are provided for convenience.
+*

+Ouput of DBGWAS was also further analyzed using code in the [DBGWAS Network Analysis repo](https://github.com/SBRG/dbgwas-network).